dshanske/simple-location/readme.txt

 The Development Version as well as support can be found on [Github](https://github.com/dshanske/simple-location).

+== Venues ==

+Venues are locations stored as a custom taxonomy in WordPress using the Term Metadata functionality added in Version 4.4 of WordPress.
+Venues as taxonomies have the advantage of supporting an archive page of all posts from that location and giving the location a permalink on your site.
+To add anything more than a basic location you will have to create a venue.

 == WordPress GeoData ==

 [WordPress Geodata](http://codex.wordpress.org/Geodata) is an existing standard used to store geodata about a post.

 It consists of four fields: latitude, longitude, public, and address.
-Altitude has been added as part of the HTML5 geolocation spec, but have yet to get a return from it on any browser.

 == Changelog ==

+= Version 3.0.0 =
+	* New Version Takes Advantage of new WordPress Term Metadata to create Venues
+	* The most Javascript I've ever used in a WordPress plugin.

 = Version 2.1.0 =
 	* Revamp in Text Display Parameters, now offering three levels of Detail